 Her Majesty’s Lord-Lieutenant of Greater London

-The Lord-Lieutenant of Greater London, Mr Kenneth Olisa OBE
+The Lord-Lieutenant of Greater London, Sir Kenneth Olisa OBE

 Ken lives in Hampton Wick with his wife, Julia.
 They have two grown-up daughters and six grandchildren.